Info Agency Main Banner Content

 Navigable Waterways Roster

 SUBJECT: Roster of Indiana Waterways Declared Navigable or Nonnavigable

 HISTORY: The original bulletin was published at 15 IR 2385 (July 1, 1992).
 The Natural Resources Commission in March 1997 approved a first revision (published at 20 IR 2920) that superseded the original bulletin.
-The second revision made technical amendments correcting code citations and an Internet address (20061011-IR-312060440NRA).
-This third amendment adds sections of the Tippecanoe River as navigable in White County, Starke County, and Pulaski County, and corrects an Internet Address.
+The second revision (20061011-IR-312060440NRA) made technical amendments correcting code citations and an Internet address.
+The third amendment (20080611-IR-312080426NRA) added sections of the Tippecanoe River as navigable in White County, Starke County, and Pulaski County, and corrected an Internet address.
+This fourth amendment updates the contact information for the Commission and its Division of Hearings and corrects an Internet address.

 Property rights relative to Indiana waterways often are determined by whether the waterway is "navigable."
 Both common law and statutory law make distinctions founded upon whether a river, stream, embayment, or lake is navigable.

 A landmark decision in Indiana with respect to determining and applying navigability is State v.
 Kivett, 228 Ind.
 629, 95 N.E.2d 148 (1950).
 The Indiana Supreme Court stated that the test for determining navigability is whether a waterway: